HungHoang108/cinema-api/README.md

 ## Technology
-* Backend: C#, .NET Core API, Entity Framework Core, PostgreSQL, Azure, xUnit testing.
+* Backend: C#, .NET Core API, Entity Framework Core, PostgreSQL, Docker, xUnit testing.

 ## Run the app with Docker
 Ensure that you have Docker Desktop installed.
 Then run below commands on the terminal: